• Skip to primary navigation

 Make the mayonnaise:

-• In the bowl of a food processor, combine all ingredients except for the lemon juice (i.e., the basil, tarragon, chives, garlic, anchovies, lemon zest, salt, and mayonnaisin the bowl of a food processor.
-Puree smooth, about 2 minutes, scraping down the sides of the bowl as needed.
-Blend in the lemon juice.
-Chill until needed.
+• In the bowl of a food processor, combine all ingredients except for the lemon juice (i.e., the basil, tarragon, chives, garlic, anchovies, salt, mayonnaise, and lemon zest).

 Pickle the onions: